Monday, February 22, 2010

 B: I’m surprised she stayed as long as she did if the condition was “så länge spänningen finns kvar”.

-A: Unless this was another misguided Melodifestivalen winner like Las Vegas, Sweden can’t have been trying too hard to win at home.
+A: Unless this was another misguided Melodifestivalen winner, Sweden can’t have been trying too hard to win at home.
 There’s nothing intrinsically wrong with it, but they could at least have erased the dots after they joined them.
-Tiresomely Swedish in the sense that Jan Johansen is still singing this kind of thing.

 V: Well, it gets the job done.
 Best backing vocals so far.